 Cater to teachers’ immediate need for uninterrupted online connection while teaching from home with the Prepaid Internet Kit.
 Click here for more information.

-Help your faculty stay updated and learn the best practices from each other with G Suite.
+Help your faculty stay updated and learn the best practices from each other with Google Workspace (previously known as G Suite).
 It offers productivity solutions for email, shared calendar, cloud storage, and much more, including the video conferencing software Google Hangouts Meet.
 Want to learn more?
 Click here.

 Coordinate everything with your staff even on-the-go using Globe Business Starter 399.
 Learn more here.

-Send important announcements to the entire school community with a single tap with AMBER.
+Send important announcements to the entire school community with a single tap with M360.
 More information here.

 Edmodo, is a classroom management tool that shares content and communicates with colleagues, parents, and students.